 Prior to joining TAMU, I was a Postdoctoral Associate affiliated with MIT Energy Initiative at Massachusetts Institute of Technology.
 I received my Ph.D. degree in electrical engineering from Harvard University, my master’s degree in electrical engineering and two bachelor’s degrees in engineering and economics from Tsinghua University.

 My research interests lie in the intersection of control, learning, and optimization for human-cyber-physical systems, with particular applications to smart grids and smart cities.
 I am passionate about developing theoretical foundations and practically applicable tools that lead to intelligent, autonomous, and sustainable energy systems.
 In addition, I am broadly interested in data-driven decision-making, distributed optimization and control, online learning and human-in-the-loop control, model-free optimization and control, reinforcement learning, (distributionally) robust optimization, etc.

-I will chair a session “Advanced Learning and Optimization for Carbon-Neutral Electricity” in 2023 INFORMS Annual Meeting, Oct.
+I will chair a session “Advanced Learning and Optimization for Carbon-Neutral Electricity” in the 2023 INFORMS Annual Meeting, Oct.
 15-18, Phoenix, Arizona, USA.
-Welcome to drop by.
+Looking forward to seeing you.